Sandhyasambaji/Registration-and-login/README.md

 🚀 Features

-✅ Register a new user with a username, password, and email ✅ Validate missing fields before registration
+1.Register a new user with a username, password, and email

+2.Validate missing fields before registration

-✅ Prevent duplicate usernames
+3.Prevent duplicate usernames

-✅ Login using stored credentials
+4.Login using stored credentials

-✅ Display success or failure messages
+5.Display success or failure messages

-✅ Runs locally using JSON Server for data storage
+6.Runs locally using JSON Server for data storage

 🛠️ Technologies Used